Trump seeking to oust Republican Alabama governor over canceled rally: report - NewsBreak

 Trump seeking to oust Republican Alabama governor over canceled rally: report

-( The Hill ) – Former President Trump is reportedly looking to oust Republican Alabama Gov. Kay Ivey in her reelection bid next year, blaming her for the cancellation of a rally in the state this summer.
+Former President Trump is reportedly looking to oust Republican Alabama Gov. Kay Ivey in her reelection bid next year, blaming her for the cancelation of a rally in the state this summer.

 The former president has reportedly met with Lynda Blanchard, who served as ambassador to Slovenia in his administration, to discuss a potential endorsement if she were to wage a bid for governor.